Frequently Asked Questions

 At what age can my horse be insured?

-Your horse can be insured as early as 24 hours old for Mortality and 30 days (depending on the company) for Major Medical and other coverage.
+Your horse can be insured as early as 24 hours old for Mortality, and as soon as 30 days old for Major Medical & other coverages.
+Please note that minimum age for coverage outside of Mortality varies from carrier to carrier.

 How much will it cost to insure my horse?

-Cost depends on many factors: age, breed, use and value.
-Call us and we will find the best coverage at the best price to fit your needs.
+Cost varies as it is dependent on many factors: age, breed, use and value.
+Contact us at jo@equine-ins.com or 1-800-321-5723 and we will work to find you the best coverage at the best price to fit your needs.

 Why should I insure my horse?

-To protect the financial aspect is incredibly important.
-If you purchased the horse, mortality insurance allows you to replace that horse with a horse of equal quality should the horse die.
-If you started with a young or green horse, perhaps you increased the value of the horse as you added training or show experience.
+Financial protection is incredibly important.
+If you purchase a horse, Mortality insurance allows you to replace that horse with a horse of equal quality should your initial horse perish.
+If you began with a young or green horse, you have probably increased the value of the horse as you added training or show experience.
 Insurance allows you to replace the animal at the current level and not have to start over.

-Insuring protects your financial investment.
-This may be a home, barn, financial assets or a horse.
+If you want to protects your financial investments, yes.
+This may be a home, barn, financial assets, or a horse.

 If they are not your horses, then absolutely.
-Care, Custody & Control is coverage for boarding non owned horses, and provides coverage if the horses become sick or die due to your negligence or the negligence of one of your employees.
+Care, Custody & Control coverage is for boarding non-owned horses, and provides coverage if the any of horses become sick or die due to your or your employee’s negligence.

 I operate a boarding facility, what liability insurance should I consider?

-Equine Commercial Liability; Care, Custody and Control and possibly an excess liability policy.
-You should also consider Workers’ Compensation Coverage.***
+Equine Commercial Liability, Care, Custody & Control, and possibly an excess liability policy.
+You should also consider Workers’ Compensation Coverage.

-If I am providing riding instructions on my farm, what additional insurance coverage should I consider?
+I am providing riding instruction on my farm, what additional insurance coverage should I consider?

-If you are the owner of the farm, and have liability for the farm, you just need to make sure your agent has that exposure listed on your policy.
+As the owner of the farm you should have a liability policy for the farm.
+Once and if this is already in place, you just need to make sure your insurance agent has that exposure listed on your policy.

 Why should I consider replacing my Homeowner’s policy with a Farm/Ranch Owner’s policy?